 User Goals & Flow

 The main thing I learned from both interviews and testing is that gamification is widely recognized as well as highly capable of creating incentive to the user.
-Creating a robust plant tracking app is enough, but in order to make plant care habit forming, there has to be additional incentives.
+Creating a robust plant tracking app is enough, but in order to make plant care habit forming, there has to be additional incentive.
 Also, a quick way to log tasks from the menu bar was unnecessary, as users knew to log tasks from the home screen.
-Also, adding buttons at the bottom of long information made navigating the app easier.
+Adding buttons at the bottom of long information made navigating the app easier.

 To make sure the app is working as intended, next steps are to perform more usability tests with the revised wireframes.
 Additionally, more features such as social sharing, and a possibility of affiliate integration to create real rewards could be explored.
 The gamification part of the app needs more thought and testing.